Kondwani7/Kondwani7/README.md

 ### Hi there 👋

 Kondwani here
-- 🔭 I’m currently work as an AI Engineer at KATMarketing, building their Gen AI stack for the Marketing space
+- 🔭 I’m currently work as an AI Innovation Engineer at KATMarketing, building the Gen AI agents for the Marketing space
 - 👯 I’m looking to collaborate on hackathons, open-source projects and startups
 - 📫 How to reach me:
 - kondwanigideon.ngulube@gmail.com